aschnebelext/clean-code-pinata/README.md

 Husky lets you easily install and configure [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

-You can configure Husky for example to:
+You can configure Husky, for example, to:

 - Lint & format your code before you commit something
 - Run tests to make sure everything runs smoothly
 - What every comes to your mind

-One downside could potentially be, that formatting and linting could take a while, because every file gets linted and formatted.
+One downside could potentially be that formatting and linting could take a while because every file gets linted and formatted.

 If there only would be one solution 🤔

 ### [Lint-Staged](https://github.com/okonet/lint-staged)

-As I've mentioned above, husky would currently lint and reformat every single file in your repository.
+As I've mentioned above, husky would currently lint and reformat every single file in your Repository.
-This is fine up to a certain point—when your codebase grows and you more and more files to lint, it could take a while.
+This is fine up to a certain point—when your code base grows and you have more and more files to lint, it could take a while.
 Here comes Lint Staged to the rescue:

-With Lint Staged you will only lint and format all files, that are about to be commited.
+With Lint Staged, you will only lint and format all files that are about to be committed.

 ## Install & Setup